Waste Wiki » Disposal Directory » Electronics & E-Waste

 Option 1: Alpha Ridge Landfill (FREE)

-Cost: FREE for Howard County residents
+Cost: FREE for many household e-waste drop-offs by Howard County residents

 Address: 2350 Marriottsville Rd, Marriottsville, MD 21104